(Originally written Nov 2020, updated April 2023)

 We aren’t perfect by any means and we could still do and have plans to do more, but we are on our own journey to zero waste and taking steps forward whenever we can.

-We aren’t at zero waste yet and would rather classify ourselves as ‘low waste’ but we are doing something to save our planet and fight climate change, we’re protecting the animals and the natural world affected and were helping to make a more sustainable world for our children to live in.
+We aren’t at zero waste yet and would rather classify ourselves as ‘low waste’ but we are doing something to save our planet and fight climate change, we’re protecting the animals and the natural world affected, reducing the amount of chemicals and toxins in our home, and were helping to make a more sustainable world for our children to live in.

 When trying to make zero waste living work for you, it’s important to keep your own personal ‘why’ in mind.
 If you don’t, it may be difficult to sustain or to keep moving forward.
 Any changes you set out to make might not stick unless you feel the motivation to do so, and the small changes you do make will give you confidence to keep going.
 So find your why, and start making small habit changes.
 Don’t know where to start?
 Follow our blog for inspiration and ideas.